 16. Wellness and colic programs coverage only remains intact when vaccines are given by a vet.

 17. Paperwork for shows (such as the new USEF GR845) is completed correctly and always available.

-The United States Equestrian Federation (USEF) has instituted a new rule that requires veterinary certification of vaccination against Equine Herpesvirus-1 (EHV-1) and Equine Influenza Virus (EIV) within 6 months of a horse entering the grounds of a Federation licensed competition.
+The United States Equestrian Federation (USEF) has instituted a rule that requires a veterinary certification of vaccination against Equine Herpesvirus-1 (EHV-1) and Equine Influenza Virus (EIV) within 6 months of a horse entering the grounds of a Federation licensed competition.
 The rule change was made in response to inconsistent requirements on the part of show venues that could potentially lead to infectious disease outbreaks.
 The USEF hopes to optimize individual horse health and reduce risks of infectious disease outbreaks by implementing this rule, which follows the vaccination recommendations published by the American Association of Equine Practitioners.